Arena-Rosnav/.github/docs/user_guides/training/training.md

 **Training Script Arguments**:

-- _config_: Name of the config file (has to be in the subdirectory "_arena-rosnav/training/configs_").
+- _config_: Name of the config file (needs to be located at .../arena-rosnav/arena_bringup/configs/training).

 ```bash
 # navigate to the arena-rosnav directory